Bridal Wear, Salwar Suits

-The market is lined with several cloth shops and if you are visiting for the first time, it’ll take a little while to get familiar with the winding inner lanes.
+The market is lined with several cloth shops.
+And if you are visiting for the first time, it’ll take a little while to get familiar with the winding inner lanes.
 In that case, it is best to start with a full market survey and then start shopping.
-It will be good to remember the shop number of the shop you like.
+It will be good to remember the shop number of the store you like in particular.
 The cloth shops offer both ready stitched clothes and material that you can get stitched.

 The shops sleepily begin opening by 11 am and stay open until 10 pm.